memsql/gatsby-source-api/README.md

 ## Possible Future Features

+-   Add support for gatsby image plugin
+    - Possibly use system like `entryPoint` for determing where images are in data
 -   Support a login request that can obtain an OAuth token or similar
     - This is currently possible using the `getRequest()` function
 -   Support paginated requests where the user defines a key that should be used as